 Bees utilizes a resin from propolis, an evergreen tree, to reinforce their hives.
 It is a beehive glue.
 But for humans, such glue can be used to fight off fungi, bacteria, and viruses.
 Research even found out that propolis that is taken from a hive may relieve herpes, eczema, sore throat, cavities, and canker sores.

-8. Bees Get Buzzed From Cocaine and Caffeine
+8. Bees Get Buzzed From Cocaine & Caffeine

 Caffeine is not only helpful to humans.
 It also helps bees remember where a flower is located so they can visit it again.
 This is according to scientists at Newcastle University.
 Caffeine can generally make bees become better workers.
 Cocaine, on the other hand, turns bees into big fat liars.
 Bees communicate through dancing.
 When they are high, they usually exaggerate their moves.

-9. A Bee Colony Can Fly With A Distance Equivalent to The Distance of Moon from Earth
+9. A Bee Colony Can Fly A Huge Cumulative Distance

 The distance that each bee flies throughout their lifetime is simply incredible.
 They can fly as far as five miles.
-A strong colony flies with a distance equivalent to the distance from the earth to the moon.
+A strong colony, up to 60,000 bees, flies with a cumulative distance equivalent to the distance from the earth to the moon.
 Normally, a worker bee can fly for about 15-20 mph to the food source and around 12 mph when returning with the pollen, nectar, water, or propolis.